 There is no substitute for experience, and in franchise disputes there is no substitute for franchise attorneys who have tried cases in court and arbitration.
 Some lawyers call themselves litigators, but they seldom try cases.
 Mr. Lagarias has regularly taken franchise cases to trial and arbitration hearings throughout his career.

 Sometimes attorneys that are hired by a client may refer the case to other attorneys outside the firm or let junior attorneys within the firm handle your case.
 If this is anticipated, you should meet and speak with the lawyer handling the case.
-While other attorneys may be responsible for certain activities in the case, supervision and direction of the matter will be handled by Peter Lagarias or Bruce Napell.
+While other attorneys may be responsible for certain activities in the case, supervision and direction of the matter will be handled by Peter Lagarias, Bruce Napell or Bryan Dillon.

 3. What results has the firm obtained on behalf of franchisees?

 Published trial court and/or court of appeal decisions may give you an idea of the experience and competence of the attorneys.
-Both Peter Lagarias and Bruce Napell have been involved as counsel of record in a number of important cases involving franchisee rights.
+All three of our partners have been involved as counsel of record in a number of important cases involving franchisee rights.
 Several of these recent cases can be found on this website.

 4. Has the firm represented franchisees in the same system?